kimfinale/MyBlog/README.md

-### Jong-Hoon Kim's homepage

-This repository has contents for Jong-Hoon Kim's blog posts
+This repository has contents for Jong-Hoon Kim's homepage.